1. Plan Ahead and Prepare

 3. Dispose Of Waste Properly

-- Bringing back what was brought.
-Separating waste from hazardous waste.
+- Bringing back waste that was carried in.
+Separating regular waste from hazardous waste.
 Burning waste in a campfire is not an acceptable solution.

 - Thoroughly inspecting picnic areas and campsites for trash, food scraps, cigarette butts and other micro-waste.